From rugged Himalayan tracks to gentle ambles along palm-lined backroads down south, India was made for motorcycling.

-Mysuru The majestic Mysuru Palace is the former residence of Mysuru’s maharajas.
+Mysuru The majestic Mysuru Palace one housed one of India's most extravagant maharajas.

-No one does temples like India – from psychedelic Technicolor Hindu towers to silently grand Buddhist cave temples and Amritsar’s gold-plated fairy-tale Sikh shrine.
+No one does temples like India – from psychedelic South Indian Hindu towers to serene and silent Buddhist cave temples and Amritsar’s gilded Golden Temple.

-Tamil Nadu A temple wonderland, with towering, fantastical structures that climb to the sky in busy rainbows of sculpted deities.
+Tamil Nadu Bursting with gopuram temple towers that climb to the sky in rainbow-coloured tiers of sculpted deities.

-Golden Temple The queen of Sikh temples rises like a shining gem over a pool in Amritsar.
+Golden Temple The greatest of all Sikh temples rises like a treasure box above a sacred pool in Amritsar.

 Rajasthan Jain temples at Jaisalmer, Ranakpur and Mt Abu offer some of India's most mind-blowingly intricate carvings.

 Tawang Gompa The world's second-largest Buddhist monastery rises like a city among snowy peaks in Arunachal Pradesh.

-South Sikkim Gigantic Buddhist and Hindu sculptures rise unforgettably above three forested foothill ridges at Namchi and Ravangla, backed by a horizon of white-topped Himalayan peaks.
+Sikkim Gigantic Buddhist and Hindu sculptures rise above forested ridges at Namchi, Ravangla and Pelling, backed by Himalayan peaks.

-You can wander back through time throughout India, with the legacy of countless cultures and empires scattered across cities and countryside: you don’t get to be a 5000-year-old civilisation without having lots of these around.
+You can wander back in time throughout India – the ruins left behind by countless cultures and empires lie scattered across cities and countryside.

-Hampi Rosy-hued temples and palaces of the mighty capital of Vijayanagar are scattered among otherworldly looking boulders and hilltops.
+Hampi Rosy-hued temples and palaces of the mighty capital of Vijayanagar are scattered among other-worldly boulders and hilltops.

-Mandu Many of the tombs, palaces, monuments and mosques on Mandu’s 20-sq-km green plateau are among India’s finest Afghan architecture.
+Mandu The tombs, palaces, monuments and mosques on Mandu’s green plateau are among India’s finest Islamic structures.

-Nalanda This Unesco-listed, 1600-year-old university once enrolled 10,000 monks and students.
-Its monasteries, temples and stupas are still elegant in ruins.
+Nalanda Still elegant in ruin, this Unesco-listed, 1600-year-old university once enrolled 10,000 monks and students.

-Delhi Conquered and built up repeatedly over the past 3000 years, Delhi is packed full of the monumental ruins of ancient powerhouses.
+Delhi Conquered and built up repeatedly over 3000 years, Delhi is packed with the monumental ruins of ancient powerhouses.

 Fatehpur Sikri A ghostly abandoned Mughal city, close to Agra and the Taj Mahal.

-Mumbai Home of Bollywood, Mumbai has it all: fashion, film stars, fine dining, glamorous bars and (along with Delhi) the country's best art galleries.
+Mumbai Home of Bollywood, Mumbai has it all: fashion, film stars, elegant dining, ritzy bars and top-notch art galleries.

-Delhi Urban sophisticate Delhi is famous for its cultural life, with regular festivals, plus exceptional shopping, museums, street food and swish restaurants.
+Delhi Sophisticated Delhi is famous for its cultural life, with a packed festival calendar, exceptional shopping, stunning museums and fabulous dining.

-Chennai (Madras) Towering temples, elegant bars, swish hotels, fabulous shopping and a booming restaurant scene filled with the flavours of the south.
+Chennai Towering temples, stylish bars, swish hotels, fabulous shopping and a booming restaurant scene filled with the flavours of the south.

-Old Delhi The Mughal-era bazaars feel like a direct link with the past, selling everything from gold to ball bearings, plus some of India's finest street food.
+Old Delhi Mughal-era bazaars transport shoppers back centuries, with stalls selling everything from kites to car jacks, plus excellent street food.

-Goa Tourist flea markets are huge on the north coast, while Panaji (Panjim) and Margao bazaars make for excellent wandering.
+Goa Tourist flea markets are huge on the north coast; bazaars at Panaji (Panjim) and Margao offer a more authentic take.

-Hyderabad The colourful, swarming streets around the Charminar sell bangles, birds, vegetables, wedding saris, antiques and much more.
+Hyderabad The animated alleyways around the Charminar sell jewelled bangles, songbirds, wedding turbans, pomegranates, cooking pots and so much more.